We say it with little affection: Minnesota’s unofficial state bird is the mosquito. And it’s back in season.

 - Lemon balm

-Avoid toxic plants like geraniums, citronella, some varieties of marigolds, and garlic — all of which are harmful to animals if eaten.
+Avoid toxic plants like geraniums, citronella, peppermint, lavender, some varieties of marigolds, and garlic — all of which can be harmful to animals if eaten.
 Learn more about toxic plants.

 Keep standing water clean or covered